skywalker2017/useful-solidity-patterns/patterns/assembly-tricks-1/README.md

 } catch (bytes memory revertBytes) {
     // call failed, do some error processing
-    // if all else fails, bubble up the revert assembly { revert(add(revertBytes, 0x20), mload(revertBytes)) }
+    // if all else fails, bubble up the revert
+    // revert(start, length), add(revertBytes, 0x20) skip the first 32-bytes which represents the length of the string
+    assembly { revert(add(revertBytes, 0x20), mload(revertBytes)) }
 }
 ```